 Nita M. Lowey

-During her tenure in Congress, Lowey has proved herself a strong advocate for women’s issues.
-In 1993, she was appointed to the Appropriations Committee, and she is one of two women on the subcommittee that determines health, education, and labor spending.
-She is also cochair of the Bipartisan Congressional Caucus for Women’s Issues.
-In this capacity, she has helped protect funding for breast and cervical cancer research, domestic violence awareness programs, and child support programs.
-Lowey also chairs the House Pro-Choice Task Force.
-Together with Representative Patricia Schroeder of Colorado, Lowey introduced the Women’s Choice and Reproductive Health Protection Act in 1996.
-Lowey is a former member of the Education and Labor Committee and has fought for equity in education for girls and young women, as well as for economic security for older women.
-She is also a member of the Glass Ceiling Commission, working to promote women’s advancement in the workplace, and cochair of the Congressional Advisory Panel to the Campaign to Prevent Teen Pregnancy.
-A proponent of educational reform, she is also widely credited with saving the Public Broadcasting System: when Republican leaders threatened to eliminate the public television station, she “invited” Sesame Street characters Bert and Ernie to make their case before Congress.
+During her tenure in Congress, Lowey proved herself a strong advocate for women’s issues.
+In 1993, she was appointed to the Appropriations Committee, and she was one of two women on the subcommittee that determines health, education, and labor spending.
+She was also cochair of the Bipartisan Congressional Caucus for Women’s Issues.
+In this capacity, she helped protect funding for breast and cervical cancer research, domestic violence awareness programs, and child support programs.
+Lowey also chaired the House Pro-Choice Task Force.
+Together with Representative Patricia Schroeder of Colorado, she introduced the Women’s Choice and Reproductive Health Protection Act in 1996.
+Lowey is a former member of the Education and Labor Committee and fought for equity in education for girls and young women, as well as for economic security for older women.
+She was also a member of the Glass Ceiling Commission, working to promote women’s advancement in the workplace, and cochair of the Congressional Advisory Panel to the Campaign to Prevent Teen Pregnancy.
+A proponent of educational reform, she was also widely credited with saving the Public Broadcasting System: when Republican leaders threatened to eliminate the public television station, she “invited” Sesame Street characters Bert and Ernie to make their case before Congress.

-Lowey is active in the United Jewish Appeal and wears the “Lion of Judah” pin symbolizing her support for its work.
+Lowey was active in the United Jewish Appeal and wore the “Lion of Judah” pin symbolizing her support for its work.
 She and her husband, attorney Stephen Lowey, live in Harrison, in Westchester County, and belong to the Jewish Community Center of Harrison, a Conservative synagogue.
 They have three grown children, Dana, Jacqueline, and Doug.